 Vision Energy Submits Environmental Permit Application

-/EIN News/ -- JERSEY CITY, N.J., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Vision Energy Corporation (OTCQB:VENG) (“Vision Energy” or the “Company”) is pleased to announce it has submitted the Environmental Permit Application for its pioneering Green Energy Hub development in North Sea Port of Vlissingen, the Netherlands.
+JERSEY CITY, N.J., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Vision Energy Corporation VENG ("Vision Energy" or the "Company") is pleased to announce it has submitted the Environmental Permit Application for its pioneering Green Energy Hub development in North Sea Port of Vlissingen, the Netherlands.

 Vision Energy through its wholly owned subsidiary Evolution Terminals BV ("ETBV"), has submitted its concept Environmental Permit Application ("Omgevingsvergunning Milieu").
 The Environmental Permit Application consists of over 20 separate and substantial documents including design and layout drawings, detailed environmental studies and reports, and fire, risk and safety assessments.